 But, fortuitously, nothing required further bureaucratic hair-splitting.
 I was losing the will to live at this point, so I cheered when I received a letter confirming that there was now a hearing date.
 I was pleasantly surprised to see that it was only a few weeks hence, rather than the three or four months I’d half-expected.

 Deciding what to tell my son was a difficult decision; this was his journey as much as mine (more so, technically), so I didn’t want him to be completely ignorant of what was happening.
 But I also didn’t want him to have to carry the entire weight of knowledge as to what was going to happen; I was thinking about it a lot and, whilst I couldn’t assume what he was going to do, if I could shield him from some of the anxieties and worries coming with that, then I would.
 In the end, I took advice from my own social worker, who had seen these situations before; she had found it worked best when parents told their children that their social worker was going to be having a chat with the judge to see how things were getting on.

 My son had been pushing to know what was happening; when were all the reports going to be finished?
 When was the judge going to sign the paperwork?
 When were all the social workers going to be done?
-I happily took my own social worker’s advice, and my son seemed to take that well; of course, he didn’t understand the importance of the day, and I deliberately played it down, but I was incredibly nervous on the day.
+I happily took my own social worker’s advice, and my son seemed to take that well; I deliberately played it down, but I was incredibly nervous on the day.
 I was careful not to show it in the morning whilst we got ready for school, and I think I succeeded.

 I was more anxious than I expected during the day, ensuring I had my phone close to me despite knowing that the court wasn’t even convened yet.
 I also didn’t know when my son’s social worker would call me; would it be straight away?
 She knew how keen I was to know – how could she not? – so I had hoped she would call me pretty quick after the hearing.